udaythattarampilly/GfE-BlackHoles/README.md

 [arXiv:2602.13694](https://doi.org/10.48550/arXiv.2602.13694)

 ## Abstract
 We investigate static and dynamical spherically symmetric black hole solutions within the Gravity from Entropy (GfE) framework.
-The code in this repository solves the modified vacuum field equations, establishes consistency with strong-field astrophysical observations (S2 star and EHT), and simulates the mass-evolution profile.
+The code in this repository solves the modified vacuum field equations, establishes consistency with strong-field astrophysical observations (S2 star and EHT).

 ## Repository Content